 Two years of GHGA, celebrated with two days full of discussions around achievements and the future direction of GHGA - bringing together the GHGA team and spokespersons for a hybrid event in Tübingen.

 Cancer patients show a high willingness to make their clinical data available for research purposes, according to a new study.
 Patients demand high data security, best use of data, and information about research results obtained from clinical data.

 In this episode we will take a look at what artificial intelligence and algorithms are and how they can be used in genetics and the healthcare system.

-The life sciences NFDI consortia NFDI4Health, NFDI4Microbiota and GHGA welcome the recommendations of the German Science and Humanities Council (Wissenschaftsrat) on digitization and data use for health research and care and have drafted a joint response (German only).
+NFDI4Health, NFDI4Microbiota and GHGA welcome the recommendations of the German Science and Humanities Council on digitisation and data use for health research and care, and drafted a joint response (German only).